Singapore's Role for ASEAN's Portfolio Investment: Gravity in portfolio investment

-Figure \ref{fig:Equity_instrument} reports the results for equity investment.
-The results show qualitatively similar patterns for ASEAN and OECD especially for nationality-based data.
+Figure \ref{fig:Equity_instrument} plots the same for equity investment.
+We observe qualitatively similar patterns for ASEAN and OECD members especially for the nationality-based data.
 The coefficients are not statistically different from zero throughout the sample period.
-The results indicate that there is little change in the geographical allocation of equity investment for ASEAN and OECD.
-This is consistent with our earlier observations for ASEAN (compare Figure \ref{fig:bin-asean_equity2007} and \ref{fig:bin-asean_equity2017}) and OECD (compare Figure \ref{fig:bin-OECD_equity2007} and \ref{fig:bin-OECD_equity2017}).
-Note that the points of the original residency-based data deviate from the other two data points based on \cite{coppola2021redrawing} in Figure \ref{fig:Equity_instrument_ASEAN} because the original residency-based data do not provide data for equity investment in China, which is 4000-6000km away from most of ASEAN members (see Figure \ref{fig:bin-asean_equity2007} and \ref{fig:bin-asean_equity2017}).
+The results indicate little change in the geographical allocation of equity investment for ASEAN and OECD members as we observed above.
+Note that the points of the residency-based data (CPIS) deviate from the other two data points based on \cite{coppola2021redrawing} in Figure \ref{fig:Equity_instrument_ASEAN} because the residency-based data (CPIS) do not provide data for equity investment in China, which is 4000-6000km away from most of ASEAN members (see Figure \ref{fig:bin-asean_equity2007} and \ref{fig:bin-asean_equity2017}).
 We confirmed that the coefficients estimated by the three dataset (i.e., \cite{coppola2021redrawing}'s data on a residency-basis and a nationality-basis, and the CPIS data on a residency-basis) are similar if we use the same sample countries.
 This suggests the difference between the three dataset comes from the coverage of the countries rather than the restatement from residency- to nationality-basis.

-Figure \ref{fig:ASEANexSGP} presents the results when the specification uses ASEAN ex-SGP.
-Figure \ref{fig:ASEANexSGP_debt} shows the results for debt investment.
-The elasticity gets negative and largely significant after the late-2000s, which is similar to the results for OECD presented in Figure \ref{fig:Debt_instrument_OECD}.
-Figure \ref{fig:ASEANexSGP_equity} shows that the result for equity investment is similar to that for OECD too.
-These results indicate that investors in ASEAN except Singapore have not significantly changed their behavior in allocating portfolio investment across countries since the base year 2007.
+Lastly, Figure \ref{fig:ASEANexSGP} presents results when the specification uses ASEAN ex-SGP dummy.
+For debt investment\footnote{Table \ref{fig:timeseries_exSGP_app} reports the detailed results.} the coefficients get negative and weakly significant after the late-2000s, which is similar to the result for OECD members presented in Figure \ref{fig:Debt_instrument_OECD}.
+The result for equity investment is similar to that for OECD members too.
+These results indicate that investors in ASEAN members except Singapore have not significantly changed their behavior in allocating portfolio investment across countries since the base year 2007, especially for equity investment.
 Therefore, the positive trend in the elasticity of ASEAN's debt investment to distance observed in Figure \ref{fig:Debt_instrument_ASEAN} must be driven by Singapore.